Vodafone NBN Plans Review

 Vodafone Standard NBN

 Vodafone kicks things off by skipping the basic speed tier and instead opting for the next speed available – NBN 25, or Standard Evening Speed.
-Vodafone says this plan is good for browsing online, basic streaming and social media.
+With unlimited data for $65 per month, this plan is good for browsing online, basic streaming and social media.

 Vodafone Standard Plus NBN

-A big step up in terms of max speeds, but potentially not so much in price, this plan costs $69 per month for speeds of up to 50Mbps.
+A big step up in terms of max speeds, but potentially not so much in price, this plan is priced at $75 per month for speeds of up to 50Mbps.
 Vodafone states this tier is better for streaming movies in 4K, online gaming and general browsing.

 Vodafone Premium NBN